Blood Syndicate: Media spotlight

-The gang went back to their home (an abandoned factory on the land where the Big Bang took place) to celebrate with food and beer.
-During the party, the quantum juice destabilized Tech's body and he died painfully - his flesh melted off of his body.
+The gang went back to their home (an abandoned factory on the land where the Big Bang took place) to celebrate.
+During the party, the quantum juice destabilized Tech's body and he died as his flesh melted off of his body.
 Wise Son took over as leader, but it was clear he was less popular than Tech.

 As Wise Son sought to fill Tech's shoes, the team faced multiple threats and disasters.
-They pondered what to do for money when they ran out of crack houses to rob, but before they could plan, a Chinese mobster named John Wing sent his forces to kill the Syndicate so they wouldn't interfere with his plans.
+They pondered what to do for money when they ran out of crack houses to rob, but before they could plan, Chinese mobster John Wing sent his forces to kill the Syndicate so they would not interfere with his plans.
 When they captured him.
 Wise Son chose to humiliate the man by urinating on him.
 Wing felt that he had to get revenge at all costs, and murdered his own wife in a supernatural ritual and summoned the Demon Fox.
 The Fox warned him of the cost of its services, and Wing agreed.
 After decimating the Syndicate, the Fox returned to Wing to take payment - Wing's life.

 The Fox attacked the Syndicate in their headquarters and nearly killed the entire team.
 In the process, the Fox revealed their deepest secrets; the various revelations hurt worse than the significant physical damage from the fight.
 The Fox would have killed them all if not for the appearance of Kwai, who was reborn in response to the Fox's rebirth.
 Kwai revealed that they were mirror sisters - one cannot exist without the other as a counterbalance.